Parent PLUS Loans: Eligibility, interest rates, and more

 3. Choose how much you want to borrow

-Parent PLUS Loans are awarded for up to the full cost of attendance minus other financial aid a student’s received.
+Parent PLUS Loans are awarded for up to the full cost of attendance minus any other financial aid a student’s received.
 Funds are sent directly to the school.
 Refunds for amounts beyond what is owed to the school are sent to the parent or to the student with the parent’s permission.

 After you’ve submitted your application, your information will be sent from the federal government to your student’s school, which will confirm your eligibility and how much you can borrow.